 Bartending License: A Beginner’s Guide on How to Get One

-A few years ago bartending was seen as a part-time job, or a gig in individuals would get to make extra money on the side.
+A few years ago bartending was seen as a part-time job or a gig which individuals would get to make extra money on the side.
 However, bartending has since grown into a full-time profession for thousands across the country.

 A recent study found that people are getting increasingly attracted to bartending; primarily due to its 2.5% job growth rate and a lucrative annual salary exceeding $24,000.
 Mixing drinks for a living sounds fun, and more individuals are earning their bartending license put their skills to the test.

 While not all states require bartenders to earn a bartending license before practicing their craft for money, many food and beverage establishments are starting to enact these licenses as a requirement to ensure their staff knows the basics before serving customers.